themkat/unixissuperior-talk/slides.md

 ---

-# Searching
+# Searching with grep

--- todo: find a good way of showing grep examples
+TODO: should pipes be used here already?
+Or should pipes section be moved?

+    /home/nightwing $ cat SUPERHERO_IDENTITIES.txt | grep BATMAN
+    BATMAN=Bruce Wayne

+	/home/nightwing $ grep -rnE "Tim Drake"
+	./SUPERHERO_IDENTITIES.txt:ROBIN=Tim Drake

 ---

 # Reading docs

--- TODO: see if we can find a way of introducing man...
+    /home/nightwing $ man grep

+	/home/nightwing $ man docker-run

 ---

-# Pipes 101
+# Pipes
+TODO: should chaining be included somewhere?
+And the output of these operations

+Output of one program -> input to another!

-echo "Writing a test file"
+    /home/nightwing $ echo "Writing a test file" > testfile.txt
+	/home/nightwing $ echo "Appending a new line in testfile.txt" >> testfile.txt

+	/home/nightwing $ ls | grep Programming

 ---

 # Scripts!

--- todo: basic intro to scripting.
-Just show that you can automate...
+-- TODO: make it better!

+Can put a sequence of commands into a file!

+    #!/bin/bash

+	# TODO: should I just reuse one of my earlier stuff?

 ---